chrissam/embl-ebi-person/README.md

 Similarly pass '-o' flag to get the desired response format

 # Running Tests
 You can run tests by invoking the following command.
-Tests are written to validate data with sample output (test_file.csv) and by passing values diretctly to the function for interactive input.
+Tests are written to validate data with sample input (test_file.csv) and by passing values diretctly to the function for interactive input.
 ```sh
 python -m unittest test -v
 ```